balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

   In a production environment, RESTful routes should generally be protected by [policies](./#!/documentation/concepts/Policies) to avoid unauthorized access.

-+ **Action routes**, which automatically create routes for your custom controller actions.
-For example, if you have a `FooController.js` file with a `bar` method, then a `/foo/bar` route will automatically be created for you as long as blueprint action routes are enabled.
-Unlike RESTful and shortcut routes, action routes do *not* require that a controller has a corresponding model file.

 + **Shortcut routes**, where the action to take is encoded in the path.
 For example, the `/user/create?name=joe` shortcut creates a new user, while